ccostes/ml/readme.md

 pip install -r requirements.txt
 ```

-To build the markdown files to publish on the blog, use jupytext eg.: `jupytext --to markdown am.py --output ./public/index.md`
+To build the markdown files to publish on the blog, use jupytext eg.: `jupytext --execute --to markdown am.py --output ./index.md`